Important Information about UNH Policies and Procedures for Students

 Mental Health and Wellness (Manchester): UNH Manchester is dedicated to making sure you feel comfortable on campus, in Manchester and at home.
 That’s why we offer various safety programs, services and resources on campus and through community partners.
 A list of our community partners can be found at https://manchester.unh.edu/current-students/campus-safety-transportation.
 Examples of services available include:

-UNH Manchester contracts with The Mental Health Center of Greater Manchester to provide clinical counseling support to students and also provides critical incident counseling services to students, faculty and staff in the event of a traumatic campus event.
+UNH Manchester contracts with the Greater Manchester Mental Health Center (GMMHC) to provide on-campus behavioral screening and consulting services.
+Call 603-641-4170 to make an appointment, available hours are Tuesdays from 2pm – 5pm and Thursdays from 9am – 1pm.
+The team at GMMHC also provides critical incident counseling services to students, faculty and staff in the event of a traumatic campus event.
 Call 603-668-4111 and select the appointment scheduling option.

 The YWCA hosts awareness tables at the start of each academic semester to raise awareness about relationship violence and sexual assault and service available at the YWCA.